Zerro97/GraphicsTown/README.md

 This is a graphics application that runs in web browser.
 The application was made using three.js framework and built during cs559 course

 ## Running
 You need to run the website in the localhost to view it properly.
-I personally used [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) from visual studio code [visual studio code](https://code.visualstudio.com/)
+I personally used [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) from [visual studio code](https://code.visualstudio.com/)

 ## Screenshots
 ### Overhead View